odoo/documentation/content/applications/websites/website/configuration/domain_names.rst

    .. group-tab:: Odoo.sh

-      The CNAME record's target address can be the project's main address, which can be found on Odoo.sh by going to :menuselection:`Settings --> Project Name`, or a specific branch (production, staging or development) by going to :menuselection:`Branches --> select the branch --> Settings --> Custom domains`, and clicking :guilabel:`How to set up my domain?`.
+      The CNAME record's target address should be the project's main address, which can be found on Odoo.sh by going to :menuselection:`Settings --> Project Name`, or a specific branch (production, staging or development) by going to :menuselection:`Branches --> select the branch --> Settings --> Custom domains`, and clicking :guilabel:`How to set up my domain?`.
 A